- About LES

 He also served as Vice President in the Strategic Business Development and Technology Commercialization business units of BTG plc, a British technology development and licensing company.
 Earlier in his career, Scott served as Director of Sales and Marketing for a start-up manufacturer of industrial computers and plant floor workstations where he was responsible for building a national distribution network and leading the company through a period of dynamic sales growth.

 Scott received his BS in Mechanical Engineering from the University of Pittsburgh and his MBA from Temple University.
-He is also a Certified Licensing Professional and a Certified Valuation Analyst.
+He is also a Certified Licensing Professional (CLP) and a Certified Valuation Analyst.
 Scott is an author and frequent speaker on licensing and IP valuation topics.